facebookresearch/ParlAI/parlai/tasks/jericho_world/README.md

 > **_NOTE:_**  There were often incomplete graphs in the dataset (see [this issue](https://github.com/JerichoWorld/JerichoWorld/issues/3)).
 Here, we discard knowledge graph, or their entities that seem corrupted.
-In addition, setting `--prune-knowledge-graph` to true forces the knowledge graph to keep only the entities that are mentioned in the description.
+In addition, setting `--prune-knowledge-graph` to true forces the knowledge graph to keep only the entities that are mentioned in the description for `StaticKGTeacher` or objects that are in the inventory (eg, `[you , have , x]` edges in the knowledge graph).
 This is to avoid hallucination.